FALL 2020 announcement:

 The EWC International Graduate Student Conference (IGSC) is an annual academic conference event bringing together graduate students from Hawai‘i, the US and abroad in an intellectually stimulating environment for discussion on issues relating to the Asia-Pacific, and US Asia-Pacific relations.

 Time frame: The IGSC is held in mid-February each year.
-Interns will be selected 15-months in advance, so that they can have some overlap with the previous team, and can be part of the conference in the previous year (as presenters and/or volunteers).
-Planning for the conference begins in mid-Spring the year before.
-Decisions about theme, venue, and preparation of the call for abstracts will take place in spring, there will be some inquiry management over the summer months, and then abstract review and conference planning resumes in October.
+Conference chairs will be selected 15-18-months in advance, so that they can have some overlap with the previous team, and can be part of the conference in the previous year (as volunteers).
+They will shadow the current team, and take substantive volunteer roles.
+All other internships will be selected 10-12 months in advance and students interested in these positions should plan to be active in the previous conference as a presenter or volunteer.
+Planning for the conference begins in early-Spring the year before.
+Decisions about theme, venue, and preparation of the call for abstracts will take place in spring, there will be some inquiry management over the summer months, and then conference planning resumes in September, with abstract review and planning of logistics.
 The most intense period of activity is January-February.
 Internships for IGSC include (click on any to expand):

 Chair and Co-chair